Strixial/ElysiumWinds/Storyline/Chapter 1/Act 1.md

 "oh. hmm. i wonder what that comet looked like."
 "you know, it was really pretty, actually. kind of reminded me of what a starborne descension looks like. well, not like i've seen one in person, but i've read accounts of it and seen some artists impressions of it from when one did happen, several centuries ago." she pulls out the keys to her library and starts unlocking the door.
-"but i'd doubt that you're a starborne." she opens the door to her library and gestures you in.
+"but i'd doubt that you're one of the starborne." she opens the door to her library and gestures you in.
 "well, come on in."